Lithuanian National Catholic Church: In Lithuania

 There were some limited attempts at establishing LNCC in Lithuania.
 Gritenas visited Lithuania in 1922 and 1927.
-He established contacts with some liberal and patriotic activists who wanted to lessen the influence of the Roman Catholic Church in Lithuania and investigated opportunities of establishing LNCC in Lithuania.
+He established contacts with some liberal and patriotic activists who wanted to lessen the influence of the Catholic Church in Lithuania and investigated opportunities of establishing LNCC in Lithuania.
 During the second visit he met with President Antanas Smetona.
 These efforts were interrupted by Gritenas' death in 1928, though there is fragmentary evidence that a community of LNCC was active in Rokiškis since 1925.
 In 1937, Geniotis visited Lithuania and claimed to have established a parish of LNCC in his native village of Repšiai near Mažeikiai.
 He also held meeting with the Lithuanian press and government ministers and reached out to the leaders of the Eastern Orthodox Church and the Mariavite Church in Lithuania.
 LNCC received sporadic attention from the Lithuanian press.
 It received mainly positive coverage from Lietuvos žinios published by the Lithuanian Popular Peasants' Union and more neutral coverage from Trimitas published by the Lithuanian Riflemen's Union.
 The Catholic periodicals attacked and criticized LNCC due to its ties to PNCC (Poland was viewed negatively by Lithuanian public due to the dispute over the Vilnius Region) and due to behavioral issues of LNCC priests.
 For example, they referred to Gritenas as a con artist and claimed that he was fined for disorderly conduct while intoxicated.

 Any contacts between LNCC and Lithuania were severed during World War II and the subsequent Soviet rule in Lithuania.
-While the Soviet Union adopted Marxist–Leninist atheism as its official ideology, Soviet officials viewed an autocephalous "national church" as a tool to weaken the Roman Catholic Church.
+While the Soviet Union adopted Marxist–Leninist atheism as its official ideology, Soviet officials viewed an autocephalous "national church" as a tool to weaken the Catholic Church.
 KGB sought to recruit priests for a "national church" in Lithuania as early as 1946.
 They managed to recruit Juozas Pilypaitis, a priest from Sudargas, but his open letter published in a regional newspaper remained unnoticed by the Lithuanian society.
 When Pope Pius XII issued a decree excommunicating collaborators with communists in July 1949, Soviet officials attempted to force Lithuanian priests sign a protest letter and use it as the basis for establishing the national church.
 The effort did not gain a momentum – only 108 priests out of 933 signed the letter – and the idea of the national church was abandoned in favor of other methods of persecution of Christians.